jared-ruiz/openai-assistant-test/learning_log.md

 ### Next Steps

-- One portion of the assignment is complete technically.
-I still need to learn docker, and to determine how to utilize the OpenAI integration that is requested, but I am closing in on the completion of this assignment.
+- One portion of the project is technically complete.
+I still need to learn docker, and to determine how to utilize the OpenAI integration that is requested, but I am closing in on the completion of this project.

-- Upon reading the next requirements, I need to somehow send my markdown files to a Vector Store.
+- I need to somehow send my markdown files to a Vector Store.
 I will need to do some research on what that is and how I can manage that.
 I imagine it's similar to sending data back to the frontend in web development via POST request but I'll learn.

 ### End of Day 2 - Thoughts 💡

 This was a very fulfilling day of learning.
 I got to utilize slugify and markdownify finally, and I managed to break through a wall I was hitting for an hour or so through research and a lot of questioning.
 Seeing the articles populate in my project directory felt very cathartic, I can't deny that.
 I really enjoy solving these problems I am facing.
 There are a lot of resources online and a lot of advice to follow when stuck and it truly feels like I can accomplish anything given enough time to organize my thoughts, approach the problem from different angles, and really focus.
-I'm excited to be approaching the midway point of this assignment and I hope to get it done soon for submission!
+I'm excited to be approaching the midway point of this project and I hope to get it done soon for submission!
 I have been working with React and JSX a lot lately so touching python has been refreshing.
 I love the simple syntax and the libraries are incredibly useful.
 Knowing which ones to use on the other hand, requires a lot of research but I'm sure that comes with time and varying use cases.

 ## Day 3 - OpenAI Vector Store
 Today I am beginning my introduction to OpenAI's Assistant feature.
 I began by following the link provided in the instructions and upgraded to the paid tier for this instance only.
 I have never utilized this service or any of the paid features OpenAI has offered so I needed some time to read through what this specific feature does and how to get the solution I need.